Mór Perczel: During the revolution

 At the beginning of 1849 Perczel took command of the 4th (Bačka) Legion and on 23 March he attacked the Serbs.
 On 3 April he occupied Szenttamás in Vojvodina.
 Then he marched with his army to Novi Sad which is directly opposite Petrovaradin on the Danube River.
 Then Perczel made contact with the Hungarians besieged in Petrovaradin fortress and established his center of operations there.
 Together with Count Lajos Batthyany, former Prime Minister of the new Hungarian Republic, but since 15 September 1848 a general in the Hungarian Army, Perczel move the main body Hungary military forces against Danube and the Drava Rivers to threaten Slavonia and to restrict Austrian navigation between Pest and Mohács.
 This action effectly cut off the Austrians on the western front from contact with Laval Nugent and Serbian forces in the southern front.
 The maneuver had the additional effect of sending the Austrians on the western front retreating back toward Zagreb in southwestern Hungary and Osijek.
-Marching back across the Banat toward the Theiss River, Perczel's army was stopped pushed into retreat by Serbian forces under Georg Stratimirovich, and Kusman von Todorovich.
+Marching back across the Banat toward the Theiss River, Perczel's army was stopped pushed into retreat by Serbian forces under Đorđe Stratimirović, and Kusman von Todorovich.
 On 29 April at Melenci he won a battle against Tudorovic and on 10 May he marched on Pančevo.
 Later, with the contribution of General József Bem, he occupied Temesköz.
 This brought the southern operations to a successful close.

 On 7 June 1849 Perczel fought against Jelačić, but he lost this battle at Kać.
 Because of the defeat the government relieved him and gave an order to set up and lead the reserve army.
 In the middle of July another army joined Perczel's near Cegléd with Perczel as commander of the two, but he did not want to fight larger battles.

 When the government and the leading generals met, Perczel criticised the leadership, especially Lajos Kossuth.
 They forced him to resign his commission.
 Perczel fought as a volunteer in the Battle of Szőreg on 5 August 1849 and Battle of Temesvár on 9 August 1849.
 He was in Orsova when he heard news of the final surrender at Világos (now Şiria, Romania).